oliviasylee/weather-dashboard/README.md

 ## Description
 This is a web application that allows users to search for a city and get the current weather and a 5-day forecast.
 Previous search history is saved in the user's local storage.
 The web application is built using the OpenWeatherMap API and is designed to run in a browser.
 It features dynamically updated HTML and CSS and uses local storage to store persistent data.

-The web application is still in progress - local storage.

 ## Usage
 To access the application, click the screenshot.
 [![weather-dashboard-screenshot](Assets/images/screenshot-weather-dashboard.png)](https://oliviasylee.github.io/weather-dashboard/)